-Manchester’s musical and cultural heritage is due to be showcased in a brand new Science and Industry Museum exhibition celebrating the impactful formative years of Factory Records.
-Use Hearing Protection will run from Friday 3 July 2020 to Sunday 10 January 2021 and aims to take viewers on a journey through Factory’s early output via 50 numbered artifacts from a number of iconic Manchester acts like Joy Division, New Order, The Durutti Column and graphic designer Peter Saville whose striking work came to define the label, its artists and an entire era of music.
+Manchester’s musical and cultural heritage is due to be showcased in a new Science and Industry Museum exhibition celebrating the impactful formative years of Factory Records.
+Use Hearing Protection will run from Saturday 19 June 2021 until Monday 3 January 2022 and aims to take viewers on a journey through Factory’s early output via 50 numbered artefacts from a number of iconic Manchester acts like Joy Division, New Order, The Durutti Column and graphic designer Peter Saville whose striking work came to define the label, its artists and an entire era of music.

 - Simon Bland